Vegan Spanish-Style Buddha Bowl With Squash and Mango

 - coconut oil spray, to coat the pan

-- Slice and drain the tofu as listed above.
+- Slice and drain the tofu (see some tips on draining tofu below).
 Dice it into bite-sized pieces.

 - Microwave the cauliflower rice as per instructions on the bag.

 - Spray a large skillet with coconut oil spray.
 Add the tofu, adobo, chili powder, and sazon and incorporate well.
 Sauté on medium-low heat for about 3 minutes.
 Add the squash and peppers.
 Continue to cook until the squash and peppers soften a bit (about 5 minutes).

 - Dice the mango (see below for the best way to cut up a mango).